 - Solo consultants

 In nDash, each group or brand has at least one person on the receiving end of the pitch.
-However, the average number of users per group is between 4 and 5, meaning that when you send a pitch in nDash, it’s going to multiple interested parties, thereby increasing your chances of getting it accepted.
+However, the average number of users per group is between four and five, meaning that when you send a pitch in nDash, it’s going to multiple interested parties, thereby increasing your chances of getting it accepted.

 Why Does It Work?